 - The Cameo: Sumire Hoshino from Perman appears on a poster in the film.

 - Creative Closing Credits: The credits of the movie include some Animated Outtakes.

 - Dub Name Change: All of the characters have their names changed to match Disney XD's English dub of the show.
 In the subtitled version played in airplanes, Sue has her named changed back into her Japanese name, Shizuka.

 - Face on the Cover: One of the movie's posters is Doraemon with tears in his eyes.

-- Fire-Forged Friend: At first, Doraemon want nothing to do with Nobita and only help him due to his programming force him to do so as the robot can't get back to his original timeline until he make Nobita fully happy.
-However, he soften on Nobita as the time goes on as he discover his kind nature along the way to the point that he hesitant to leave him when the time has come.
+- Fire-Forged Friend: At first, Doraemon wants nothing to do with Nobita and only helps him due to his programming forcing him to do so as the robot can't get back to his original timeline until he makes Nobita fully happy.
+However, he softens up on Nobita as time goes on as he discovers his kind nature along the way to the point that he is hesitant to leave him when the time has come.